pwolanin/php-quickstart/readme.txt

-    a.) $username as the username for your Zuora user. b.) $password the password for your Zuora user. c.) if you are testing against apisandbox, change $endpoint to https://apisandbox.zuora.com/apps/services/a/17.0 d.) $accountingCode as the Accounting Code specified on the Rate Plan Component
+    a.) $username as the username for your Zuora user. b.) $password the password for your Zuora user. c.) if you are testing against apisandbox, change $endpoint to https://apisandbox.zuora.com/apps/services/a/17.0 d.) $productName as the name of the Product
 3. From the command line, type "php main.php"

 INCLUDED IN THE EXAMPLE